michdw/transrandom/readme.md

   `sudo pip3 install google-cloud-translate`

 * Download a JSON file with a valid API key for Google Translate [here](https://cloud.google.com/translate/docs/quickstart?csw=1).
-Click on the "set up a project" button, choose to be the project owner, and download a private key as JSON.
+Click the button to set up a project, and follow the bulleted steps listed under the button.
 You will need a paying Google account, but new users get more than enough credit to cover this.

 * Save the JSON file in the program folder or elsewhere (make sure it doesn't become publicly available)